Powered by Max Banner Ads

 “And we’re not doing anything to attack her, sir.
-Cunningham treats her with kid gloves, almost reverently, and I know he wouldn’t wipe his nose without your say-so.
+Cunningham treats her with kid gloves, almost reverently, and I know he doesn’t wipe his nose without your say-so.
 What about all that oppo research – I know you don’t want to hear the name, but the oppo research Cynthia Ward did a few years ago, it’s a treasure trove.
 Are we just going to let Galloway waltz in?”

 “Toady.”
 The Great Man cleared his throat and shook his head vigorously side to side for a moment to bring himself back to a state of alertness.
 “Tell me again, why exactly are you worried about Lorri Galloway becoming Mayor?”

 “Well, sir… I don’t want to insult you by reminding you of things I’m sure you remember, but she’s opposed every one of your brilliant ideas for Anaheim.
 She was a NIGHTMARE over that $158 million Gardenwalk giveaway we pulled off for O’Connell.
 She even started a ‘Let the People Vote’ movement against it.
 She fought tooth and nail against your cherished Disney Streetcar.
 And she fought long and hard for District Elections, which is going to make it a lot harder for YOU to keep control of this town, sir, if you’ll pardon my impertinence…”